Teaching

 Research students

-Currently I have four PhD students.
-Sean Shields (supervised with Zachary Hoskins and Jussi Suikkanen) is working on praise and blame in the light of scepticism about moral responsibility.
-Ewan Swift (supervised with Koshka Duff) is working on microaggressions.
+Currently I have two PhD students.
 Mat Basford (supervised with Benedict Rumbold and Joe Cunningham) is working on utilitarian ethics.
 Hayley Seddon (supervised with Adam Lindsay) is working on Arendt and perfectionist theories of well-being.
+I have previously supervised twelve PhD students to successful completion.

 I am always interested in hearing from potential research students with interests in normative ethics, applied ethics, or political philosophy—especially but not exclusively in areas connected with pattern-based reasons, consequentialism, utilitarianism, and dignity.
 Please get in touch to discuss your ideas, and note the funding available at Nottingham.